 - Multichannel donors mean greater donor retention (and therefore lifetime value)

-These crazy (good) numbers reinforce what Nat found in our oldest experiment: integrated fundraising boosts revenue.
+These crazy (good) numbers reinforce what Nat found in our oldest experiment: multichannel marketing boosts revenue.

-So if you weren’t onboard with integrated fundraising and taking a multichannel approach, I hope you are now.
+So, if you weren’t onboard with multichannel marketing, I hope you are now.

 Multichannel Fundraising and Horizontal vs. Vertical Integration